DRIVE-Lab-BGU/IPC2026/index.md

 ## Domains

-We provide a sample of RDDL domains here and include an updating list of the Competition Domains further below.
-We encourange the community to contribute user defined domains, or ideas you think the community should be aware of.
-While not all will be included in this competition, it will help enrich the the problem database, the suitable and mature enough suggestions will be included in the competition.
+We provide a sample of RDDL domains along with an evolving list of competition domains, including several classical control problems recreated in RDDL.
+We encourage the community to contribute user-defined domains or propose ideas that may be of interest to the broader community.
+Well-motivated and sufficiently mature suggestions may be considered for inclusion in the competition.

-In addition to the original domain, we have recreated some of the classical control domains in RDDL.
-Illustrating how easy it is to generate domains in pyRDDLSim:
 <div class="image123" style="width:100%; text-align:center;">

   <div style="display:inline-block; margin:5px;">